rse-aunz/rse-aunz.github.io/goals.md

 4. Obtain recognition for RSE-AUNZ and its role.

+# RSE-AUNZ Strategy 2023 to 2025

+The Steering Committee started reviewing the strategy and the goals of the RSE-AUNZ community in 2022.
+This was due to the recognition that the ability to volunteer time by the steering committee members is limited and that any committments need to be carefully considered.

+You can now have a look at the Strategy document: Mosbergen, Rowland; Martinez, Paula Andrea; Poonawala, Nooriyan; Sinha, Manodeep; Stacey, Janet (2023): Research Software Engineer Australia New Zealand  Strategy 2023-2025. figshare.
+Online resource. [https://doi.org/10.6084/m9.figshare.21385392.v1](https://doi.org/10.6084/m9.figshare.21385392.v1)

 ## Strategic Selection Criteria
 Since RSE-AUNZ is a volunteer run organisation, we have to be strategic in our efforts.
 Lead by Rowland Mosbergen, the RSE-AUNZ Steering Committee (SC) has come up with a strategic selection criteria that is applied to all new opportunities.